nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <kbd>F2</kbd> | View Students | Brings you to the last displayed list of students. <br> e.g. if you used `find` to filter the list of students, and switched to the calendar view, pressing <kbd>F2</kbd> brings you back to the filtered list.
 <kbd>F3</kbd> | View Calendar | Brings you to the calendar interface.
 <kbd>F4</kbd> | View Tags | Brings you to your list of tags.
-<kbd>F5</kbd> | View Reminder | Opens the reminder window with the list of upcoming lessons with end date time within the next 48 hours.
+<kbd>F5</kbd> | View Reminder | Opens or updates the reminder window with the list of upcoming lessons that ends within the next 48 hours.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can immediately go back to typing commands from anywhere in TAB even if your cursor is not in the Command Box.